d2l-ai/d2l-zh/chapter_natural-language-processing/sentiment-analysis.md

 import gluonbook as gb
-from mxnet import autograd, gluon, init, metric, nd from mxnet.contrib import text from mxnet.gluon import loss as gloss, nn, rnn, utils as gutils from mxnet.gluon.data import DataLoader, Dataset import os import random from time import time
+from mxnet import autograd, gluon, init, metric, nd from mxnet.contrib import text from mxnet.gluon import data as gdata, loss as gloss, nn, rnn, utils as gutils import os import random from time import time